MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 ## Populate the database with listings data

-In order to translate listings, you will need to have English-language listings data available.
-If you have not created the `listings` table in the `rentals` database in a prior module, follow these instructions to create the table.
+You need to have English-language listings data available in order to translate them.
+If you have not created the `listings` table in the `rentals` database in a prior module, follow these instructions to create it.

 1. Run the following commands to create the `listings` table for storing rental property listing data: